mohammadzainabbas/Deep-Learning-Lab-CS/src/convolutional-neural-network/README.md

 Finally, we will also make use of Data Augmentation to further improve the generalization of our custom model to the testing data.

+### Custom Made CNN

+Our networks will be implemented as follows:

+  - a Convolutional layer of 32 filters of shape (3,3), with stride (1,1) and padding='same'
+  - a ReLu activation function

+  - a Convolutional layer of 32 filters of shape (3,3), with stride (1,1) and padding='same'
+  - a ReLu activation function
+  - a Max Pooling Layer of shape (2,2) and stride (2,2) (i.e. we reduce by two the size in each dimension)

+  - a Convolutional layer of 32 filters of shape (3,3), with stride (1,1) and padding='same'
+  - a ReLu activation function
+  - a Max Pooling Layer of shape (2,2) and stride (2,2) (i.e. we reduce by two the size in each dimension)

+  - We then Flatten the data (reduce them to a vector in order to be able to apply a Fully-Connected layer to it)

+  - a Fully-Connected layer of output size 10

+We will optimize it using the SGD optimizer with $lr = 0.01$, $momentum = 0.9$ and the cross-entropy loss.

+In this lab, in order to speed-up computations, we will use the GPU, so do not forget [to put on GPU](https://pytorch.org/docs/stable/notes/cuda.html) every objects required, we will remind you when it is needed.